dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/impls/cli.md

 - `cp <relative path to file> <relative path to place to copy to>` - Copy a file from one place to another
 - `mv <relative path to file> <relative path to place to copy to>` - Move a file from one place to another
 - `rm <relative path to file>` - Delete a file
+- `sync <relative path to folder> <relative path to folder to sync files to>` - Sync files from one folder to another efficiently
 - `<drive name>:` - Switch drives (Notice the colon at the end of the drive name)
 - `::` - Create a new drive
 - `clear` - Clear the screen